karlhulme/jsonotron/workspaces/jss/docs.autogen.md

   "properties": {
     "isd": {
       "$ref": "callingCode",
-      "documentation": "The international calling code."
+      "documentation": "An international dialling code."
     },
     "number": {
       "$ref": "shortString",
-      "documentation": "The main telephone number, typically consisting of area code and main number.
-This should not have a leading zero."
+      "documentation": "The main number.
+It should NOT have a leading zero."
     },
     "ext": {
       "$ref": "shortString",
-      "documentation": "Optionally the number may include extension information.
-This can be in any format."
+      "documentation": "Optional extension information."
     }
   },
   "required": [